 Step 3: Application for DSC

-DSC can be obtained for all the subscribers and Directors of the company.
+Get Digital Signature Certificates (DSC) for all subscribers and directors of the company.

 Step 4: Preparation of MOA and AOA